Myanmar Air Force: Modernisation programme (1990–present)

 The Myanmar Air Force procured a range of helicopters from Russia and Poland between 1991 and 1997; it bought 20 PZL-Swidnik Mil Mi-2 and 13 PZL W-3 Sokol helicopters from Poland and 13 Mil Mi-17 from Russia.
 These helicopters were put into counter-insurgency operations against ethnic rebels in the Irrawaddy River delta.
 Four Mil Mi-2, four PZL W-3 Sokol, and two Bell 205 helicopters were grouped as an air detachment stationed in Bogalay for "Operation Monediang" in October 1991.
 During this operation, Mil Mi-2 helicopters were fitted with a wide range of weapons to provide ground attack and air cover for heliborne air assault operations.
-Four Mil Mi-2s of the air detachment made a total of 80 sorties over 17 targets with nearly 82 flying hours.
+Four Mi-2s of the air detachment made a total of 80 sorties over 17 targets with nearly 82 flying hours.
 Four PZL W-3 Sokol helicopters, unarmed and used for troop transport carrying 20 airborne commandos, each flew 443 missions with 197 flying hours.
 Bell 205 helicopters carried out search and rescue, and they flew 263 missions with over 114 flying hours.

-In 2001, the Myanmar Air Force bought 12 MiG-29 Fighter Aircraft (10 MiG-29Bs and two MiG-29UB two seats trainers) from Belarus.
+In 2001, the Myanmar Air Force bought 12 MiG-29 fighter aircraft (10 MiG-29Bs and two MiG-29UB two seats trainers) from Belarus.
 This was followed by an additional order of 20 MiG-29 (10 MiG-29B, 6 MiG-29SE and 4 MiG-29UB) as part of a $570 million defence package in December 2009.
 10 MiG-29B were upgraded to SM (mod) standard in 2017.
-Myanmar Air Force also ordered 10 Mil Mi-35 gunship helicopters as part of a $71 million defence package signed in December 2009.
+The air force also ordered 10 Mil Mi-35 gunship helicopters as part of a $71 million defence package signed in December 2009.

 Despite these modernisation measures, the capability of the Myanmar Air Force remained questionable, due to its absence during the Battle of Border Post 9631 with Thailand and the rescue missions related to Cyclone Nargis in May 2008.

 A contract had been signed in December 2015 with Pakistan for the purchase of JF-17 Thunder multirole fighter, which was jointly developed by Chengdu Aircraft Industry Group and Pakistan Aeronautical Complex, to Myanmar Air Force.
-However in March 2018 it was reported that the deal for the purchase of JF-17 Thunder has been suspended by Pakistan.
-However, four JF-17IIs were seen at Air Force Day celebrated in December 2018.
+However, in March 2018 it was reported that the deal for the purchase of JF-17 Thunder has been suspended by Pakistan.
+However, four JF-17 Block-IIs were seen at Air Force Day celebrated in December 2018.
 Under a bilateral contract, the MAF ordered six Su-30SM fighters from Russia in 2018.

+Since the military coup in February 2021, Myanmar Air Force aircraft have been used in airstrikes on villages, killing noncombatant civilians including elders, humanitarian workers and children while forcing thousands of others to flee their homes.

 Commanders in Chief and Chiefs of Air Staff since 1948

-Commander-in-Chief and Chief of Air Staff in chronological order:
+Commander-in-Chief and Chief of Air Staff of Myanmar Air Force in chronological order: